 Unfortunately, the Otter Creek Bridge has seen little maintenance since the time it was preserved and made open for pedestrians.
 While not wanting to spend money on a bypassed (and hence unused) bridge is entirely understandable, it nevertheless remains true that bridges require maintenance if they are to survive.

-When in 2004 the bridge was preserved, it was already deteriorating.
+When the bridge was preserved, it was already deteriorating.
 Undermining of the piers was a major issue with this bridge even then.
 Now, over a decade later, the deterioration has reached significant levels.
 All of the piers are undermined to varying degrees and masonry is dropping out in places.

 One of the abutments and the approach leading to it have been scoured out and part of the guard rail has toppled off and is hanging.